 Read on to find out more about the unique and exclusive events that will be held at The Trout Hotel and the local area during September in the Lake District.

 Scenic Lake District surroundings, a beer tent, arts & crafts, Cumberland Wrestling, pony classes, fell races, children’s games and plenty of livestock displays.
 Sounds like a recipe for a good day out for visitors young and old, don’t you think?

-Free parking can be found next to the show field and free shuttle bus from Keswick will run throughout the day.
-Ticket prices are: Adults £6, Senior Citizens £4, Under 13’s Free.
+Free parking can be found next to the show field and ticket prices are: Adults £7, Senior Citizens £5, Under 13’s Free.